St. Patty’s Day, and the weekend of, is always busy, but if you’re not careful, you could end up with a whole lot of green puke in your car.

 I spoke with drivers from Philadelphia and Washington, D.C. who had success driving last St. Patrick’s Day.
 I’ll also give some tips from my experience doing the same in St. Paul, MN.

-Is It Worth Driving on St. Patrick’s Day?
+Is It Worth Driving for Uber on St. Patrick’s Day?

 As for where I drive in St. Paul, Minnesota, there is a celebration the weekend before as well as the day of.
 The weekend before is known as LuckyPalooza and shuts down a street in downtown St. Paul for the entire Saturday.